Need an EPC in Mile End?

 In addition to the EPC the tenant would have had to be also provided with a gas safety certificate in addition to a copy of the government guide “How to rent”.
 The “How to Rent” guide can be found at https://www.gov.uk/government/publications/how-to-rent

-Landlords are always advised to get correct legal advice so that all paperwork is given to the courts correctly.
+Landlords are always advised to get correct legal advice so that all documentation is presented to the courts correctly.